 Convert photos to line drawings / pencil sketches

-Make sure you are working on a dupe image, not your original!!!
+Make sure you are working on a dupe image.
+(DO NOT WORK ON YOUR ORIGINAL!!!)

 First, make sure that you’ve picked a good original image for the process.